ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 This mapping element is employed to establish a connection between the value displayed in the mapping view and the corresponding value stored within the markdown string.
-For instance, the username for an `@mention` is contained in the `display-name` attribute, which is used for display in the mention view, while the user ID URL is contained in the `url` attribute which is used to store within the markdown string.
+For instance, the username for an `@mention` is contained in the `display-name` attribute, which is used for display in the mention view, while the user ID URL is contained in the `mention-url` attribute which is used to store within the markdown string.

 _Component Name_